 When the stairs are too high, they require a lot more concentration and effort to climb and become more dangerous.
-But staircases with short steps that are too short stretch on far too long and take up way too much space in order to reach the total height of the stairway.
-A step that has too short of a run will be dangerous and uncomfortable for those with large feet.
-A staircase with steps that are too long will also take up too much space and be uncomfortable to climb as each step will either require two strides or one particularly long stride to complete.
+Staircases with treads that are too narrow will be dangerous and uncomfortable for those with large feet.
+A staircase with treads that are too wide will take up too much space and be uncomfortable to climb as each step will either require two strides or one particularly long stride to complete.

 Standard Step Height

 On average, American architects have used a standard stair height of 7.5 inches.
-On stairs built inside, the average step length is 9 inches tall, while outside steps have an average length of 11 inches tall.
+On stairs built inside, the average tread width is 9 inches, while outside treads have an average width of 11 inches.

 Although not the current average, one study by the National Library of Medicine looked a small deviation between stair heights (rises) and lengths (runs) and how they affected the climbing ability of men, women and people of all ages.
-Researchers found that the ideal step height is 7.2 inches and the ideal step length should be anywhere between 11 and 12 inches.
+Researchers found that the ideal step height is 7.2 inches and the ideal tread width should be anywhere between 11 and 12 inches.

 When designing a staircase for use in a home, designers need to keep in mind not just the comfort of those traversing the stairwell, but also how much space the stairs will take up.
-A staircase that goes up 12 feet and has steps that are 7.5 inches tall will take up around 13 feet and 6 inches if it has 9-inch long steps, but making it with 11-inch steps will take up around 16 feet and 6 inches.
+A staircase that goes up 12 feet and has steps that are 7.5 inches high will take up around 13 feet and 6 inches if it has 9-inch wide treads, but making it with 11-inch treads will take up around 16 feet and 6 inches.
 Not all houses have space for those extra 3 feet of stairs, so the amount of floor space a stairway can take up also needs to be taken into account when deciding on the right stair dimensions.

 Designing a Comfortable Stairway

-There are a few calculations that can help determine whether a stairway's rise and run will feel comfortable during use.
-The total length of the stair rise plus the run (r+R) should equal around 18 inches with no more than a 1-inch deviation.
+There are two calculations that can help determine whether a stairway's rise and run will feel comfortable during use.
+The total length of the tread rise plus the width—or run—(r+R) should equal around 18 inches with no more than a 1-inch deviation.
 Also, twice the rise plus the run (2r+R) should be equal to 25 inches, also with a 1-inch deviation.

 On the other hand, a stair that is 5 inches high and 13 inches long might be acceptable, according to building safety suggestions.
 The total of the rise plus the run is 18, which meets the ideal, according to the first rule.
 But it would be slightly uncomfortable based on the second rule, given that double the rise plus the run equals 23.

-A more ideal step that is 7 inches tall with an 11-inch run gives a total run plus rise sum of 18 and a total double rise plus run sum of 25, making it meet both requirements perfectly.
+A more ideal step that is 7 inches high with an 11-inch tread width gives a total run plus rise sum of 18 and a total double rise plus run sum of 25, making it meet both requirements perfectly.